 In 1958, Frank and Dave fielded a 1934 Ford coupe.

-Frank ran the “back gate” during the 1961 season, issuing pit passes.
+Frank ran the track’s “back gate” from 1959 to 1963 which involved controlling the pit entrance, checking club memberships and issuing pit passes.

 In 1967, Frank became the head Pit Boss at Western, a position he would hold for the next 9 years.
 He soon gained a reputation for level-headed decisions, fairness and congeniality which earned him the respect of competitors, fellow club members, Speedway officials and fans alike.
 During this time, he also designed a new time-in sheet which made setting up race lineups much more streamlined and efficient.
 In 1968 he was the recipient of the “Dick Willoughby Sportsmanship Trophy” and was later honoured with a Life Membership in VITRA.